 The financial outlook for the Venango Technology Center depends entirely on the enrollment provided by the sending schools.
-This enrollment has been reduced over the past couple years as a result of not replacing staff through attrition.
-Overall, the enrollment in relation to quota has held very close to 90% of quota.
+Enrollment has rebounded now that we are past COVID.
+This enrollment has risen to its highest level in the 10 years shown.
+The 2024-2025 school year will be the initial year for our newest program Early Childhood Education.
 The past 10 year's enrollment is as follows:

 Act 1 has put an increased emphasis on the need to consider the financial status of the home schools on a school by school basis and moved the budget time frame ahead seven months.
-The Center has begun budget discussions for 2024-2025.
+The Center has begun budget discussions for 2025-2026.
 The Professional Advisory Committee, administration and the Joint Committee have been considering the instructional areas of the Center and discussion has begun to determine if expanding or eliminating program areas is in the best interest of the Center.
 This along with the continued funding of the Capital Projects fund, will allow continuing future capital improvements as the needs associated with a forty-year-old building continue to surface.
 Capital projects scheduled for the 2024-2025 school year include Technology switch replacement, sealing the parking lot, updating the fire alarm system and repairing the flooring around the building for approximately \$280,000.